 Sunday, 9 pm.
 Feeling the usual laziness of this weekend day, I start to make some movement in order to organize the week ahead.
-I take a look at my agenda, to check goals and delivers (not sure, is this responsibilities or plans?).
+I take a look at my agenda, to check goals and delivers.
 Everything is under control.
 Going towards to refrigerator, the place where Luca Toni’s monthly school calendar is hangs by magnets, my eyes ignoring notes such as “bring 7 pet plastic bottles till tomorrow”, searching for the “Show and Share” activity.
 This is a weekly task in which the students must show and share something about random subjects, stimulating the development of oral expression and storytelling skills.
-I quickly Iocate the theme of the week and read the description: “this week students will present what makes them unique.
+I quickly locate the theme of the week and read the description: “this week students will present what makes them unique.
 They can talk about a physical characteristic, a talent, hobby or something that just they are able to do.
 Pictures and drawings may be used in the presentation.”

 I open the refrigerator, and stay there, stuck inside it, staring to nowhere and thinking about that question “what makes you unique”.
 What Luca Toni would choose to share with his classmates, in view of my understanding, is the obviousness of his unique condition.
 I wonder if he would choose to talk about his differences, resulting from the Ectodermal Dysplasia, which makes him a unique child (at least in the group where he lives).
 The cold coming from the fridge wakes me out of the momentous trance and reminds me of the reason why I was there: to grab the milk, to make the banana smoothie that Luca Toni drinks at bedtime.
 Then, he goes to bed, I read him a story and give him a good night kiss.
 I take the opportunity to talk about the week’s school activities, and unpretentiously comment on the show and share.
 He doesn’t mind, turns to his side and falls asleep.